debreczeniandras/symfony-docs/logging.rst

                 ->level(LogLevel::ERROR);
         };

-This defines a *stack* of handlers, where each handler can define a ``priority`` (default ``0``) to control its position in the stack.

-Handlers with a higher priority are called earlier, while those with the same priority keep the order in which they are defined:
+This defines a stack of handlers.
+Each handler can define a ``priority`` (default ``0``) to control its position in the stack.
+Handlers with a higher priority are called first, while those with the same priority keep the order in which they are defined:

 .. configuration-block::